prakashpy/miscellaneous/getting-started-with-docker/README.md

 ####    Docker Engine is used to turn  dockerfile instructions into an images.
 It is also used to run containers

+to run docker images

+        $docker run it image_name:tag_latest

+-rm ==  delete's container as soon as it is stopped & --name == allows us to name our container

+        $docker run it -rm -name temp_name image:latest

 #### Docker cleanup